RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 - To deploy and manage applications using Ansible.
 - To be well-equipped to apply Ansible to real-world scenarios, improving efficiency and scalability in your IT operations.

+## Project Highlight
+- Ansible Automate Project

+- Introduction To Ansible
+  - What is Ansible
+  - Why Ansible Is Important For Automation
+  - Target Audience
+  - Project Prerequisites
+  - Project Goals

+- Implementing Ansible For Automation
+  - Install and Configure Ansible On EC2 Instance
+  - Configure Jenkins Build Job To Archive Your Repository Content Every Time It Is Changed
+  - Prepare Your Development Environment Using Visual Studio Code
+  - Begin Ansible Development
+  - Setup Ansible Inventory
+  - Create A Common Playbook
+  - Update GIT With The Latest Code
+  - Run First Ansible Test

+- Real Life Scenarios Using Ansible

+ - Conclusion

 ## Implementing Ansible For Automation

 ### Step 1: Install and Configure Ansible on EC2 Instance